-- In 2016 ELVS participated in a number of regional and national automotive recycling events, some of which were attended by Maryland recyclers.
-In 2017, ELVS will continue to attend major events to encourage recycler participation and mercury switch collection. - Based on a mutual desire to maintain nationwide recovery of automotive mercury switches, auto and steel manufacturers have signed an agreement to continue the ELVS program past the current expiration of the National Vehicle Mercury Switch Recovery Program on December 31, 2017.
-The ELVS program extension will be from January 1, 2018 through December 31, 2021.
-The services and program support currently provided by ELVS will continue during the extension of the program.
+In 2017 ELVS participated in a number of regional and national automotive recycling events, some of which were attended by Maryland recyclers.
+In 2018, ELVS will continue to attend major events to encourage recycler participation and mercury switch collection.

+- Based on a mutual desire to continue nationwide recovery of automotive mercury switches, auto and steel manufacturers entered into an agreement to continue the ELVS program past the expiration of the National Vehicle Mercury Switch Recovery Program (December 31, 2017).
+The ELVS program has been extended from January 1, 2018 through December 31, 2021.
+Services and program support provided in the past by ELVS will continue during the extension of the program.